 The course now builds on the molecular foundations laid in the Michaelmas Term to develop an integrated view of cellular processes.
 How do cells make a continuous supply of energy available for transcription, translation, ion pumping, biosynthesis and a host of other processes?
 How is metabolism regulated according to the varying needs of the cell?
 What are the mechanisms by which hormones regulate intracellular processes?
-How is normal eukaryotic cell growth controlled, and what goes wrong when such control is pathologically disturbed in cancer?

-Prof. K Brindle: Control of Metabolism
+Dr Bill Broadhurst: Control of Metabolism